Jennifer Pazmiño: Miss International 2008

 As Miss Ecuador International 2008, Pazmiño won the right to represent Ecuador at the Miss International 2008, held on November 7 in Macau.
 Where she placed Top 12.
 She was the first Ecuadorian to take the highest placement for Ecuador in this pageant, since Lourdes Hernández's Top 15 in 1970.

 Miss Earth 2010

 Pazmiño was crowned Miss Earth Ecuador 2010 by Jose Hidalgo her pageant coach.
 Being a major frontrunner for the crown.
 She represented Ecuador in Miss Earth 2010 on 4 December 2010 held at Vinpearl Land Amphitheater in Vietnam.
 At the end of the event, Pazmiño was crowned as Miss Earth-Air 2010 by her predecessor, Sandra Seifert of the Philippines.
 She was the first Ecuadorian to reach the elemental crown.
 Pazmiño won the following awards: Best in Evening Gown, Best in Swimsuit (Top 5), Miss PNJ, Best National Costume (Top 5).

 Miss Earth-Air 2010 Reign

 As Miss Earth-Air was going to work towards keeping the air clean for future generations during her reigning.
-Pazmiño resigned from his title in January due to marriage to her husband.
+Pazmiño resigned from her title in January due to marriage to her husband.
 The Miss Earth appointed Viktoria Shchukina as successor Jennifer Pazmiño.